Coastal Erosion Control in Brownsville Ship Channel, Texas

 How do I get a coastal erosion control estimate along the Brownsville Ship Channel?

 Contact Shore Protect Team with your property location along the Brownsville Ship Channel in Cameron County and photos of your bank, proximity to the navigation channel, and any existing structures.
-We assess the commercial vessel wake conditions and permit requirements for your specific Brownsville Ship Channel site and provide a preliminary cost estimate.
 Reach out to Shore Protect Team to begin your Cameron County waterfront project.

 Close